Mitsuo Fuchida’s Change of Heart

-An event like Pearl Harbor is sure to leave a mark on everybody, including those who perpetrated the heinous deed that left over 2,400 Americans dead.
-As Japan entered Hawaiian airspace, the high overcast giving a perfect view of Pearl Harbor, the man at the head of the attacking planes sent a transmission that has echoed through history.
+An event like Pearl Harbor is sure to leave a mark on everybody involved, including those who perpetrated the heinous deed that left over 2,400 Americans dead.
+As the Japanese attackers entered Hawaiian airspace, the high cloud cover giving a perfect view of Pearl Harbor, the man at the head of the attacking planes sent a transmission that has echoed through history.
 “Tora!
 Tora!
 Tora!”
 Captain Mitsuo Fuchida radioed back to his carrier, informing them that the attackers had achieved complete surprise.

 From Foe to Friend